equivalent/scrapbook2/archive/blogs/2017-10-12-csrf-protection-on-single-page-app-api.md

 > project number one is gone.

-Now yes this example uses GET request for delete but as is stated further down in the guideline explained it's not that hard to make it send POST or DELETE request.
+Now yes this example uses GET request for delete action but as is stated further down in the [guideline link](http://guides.rubyonrails.org/security.html#cross-site-request-forgery-csrf)  it's not that hard to make it send POST or
+DELETE request.
 The point is that **it's easy to make users browser trigger malicious actions** event without session hijacking (stealing session, cookie).